DVidal1205/obsidian-vault/School/Fall 2024/COP3503/Exam 3/Graph Algorithms/Graphs.md

 - In a directed graph, 1,4 and 4,1 may be different.
 In an undirected graph, insert 1 into both directions
 - In an unweighted graph, indicate a connection with a 1.
 In a weighted graph, instead insert the weight
 ## Adjacency List
-- An array of linked lists
+- An array of linked lists where the index is the source vertex, and each node in the linked list is a destination
+- Better runtime but harder to implement
+- Each source may also have a weight associated with it by making an Edge class